ooddle

 What Actually Works

 Research-backed TRE practice comes down to a few high-leverage principles.
-The rest is detail.
+The rest is detail and personal preference.

 • Front-load the window.
 Eating earlier in the day, finishing dinner by 7pm, produces stronger metabolic results than late-night windows.